Pan (surname)

 Pān is the Mandarin pinyin romanization of the East Asian surname 潘.
 It is listed 43rd in the Song dynasty classic text Hundred Family Surnames.
 It is romanized as P'an in Wade–Giles; Poon, Phoon, Pon, or Pun in Cantonese; Phua in Hokkien and Teochew.

-In 2019 it was the 36th most common surname in Mainland China.
+In 2019 it was the 36th most common surname in China.

 潘 is also a common surname in Vietnam and Korea.
 It is romanized Phan in Vietnamese (not to be confused with Phạm) and Ban or Pan in Korean.

 Distribution

-Pan 潘 is the 37th most common surname in mainland China and the 31st most common surname in Taiwan.
+Pan 潘 is the 37th most common surname in China and the 31st most common surname in Taiwan.

 None of the romanizations of Pan 潘 appeared among the 1000 most common surnames during the 2000 US census.